Aortic Stenosis: Symptoms, Diagnosis & Treatment

 What Are Aortic Stenosis Symptoms?

 Patients with a narrow valve can be symptomatic or asymptomatic.
-During my research, I reviewed several resources which identified these common symptoms:
+During my research, I reviewed several resources from the Cleveland Clinic, the Mayo Clinic and the American Heart Association, which identified these common symptoms:

 - Shortness of breath, especially during exercise or when you lying down